 Do you find yourself repeating the same defeating patterns in life?
-Always sabotaging your relationships, impulsively quitting jobs, or having yet another tantrum that hurts others?
-You might feel hopeless or you may worry there is something wrong with you.
+Are you always sabotaging your relationships, impulsively quitting jobs, or repeatedly having yet tantrums that hurt others?
+If so, you may feel hopeless, or worry that there is something wrong with you.

-Schema therapy can help.
-Designed for people who might not have had success with other forms of psychotherapy, or who have been diagnosed with a personality disorder, it is also effective for anyone that wants to understand themselves more or improve their relationships and moods.
-Schema Therapy will not label you with a ‘disorder’, instead it will suggest that you are simply caught in a self-defeating way of perceiving yourself and others.
-It calls this a ‘schema’ or ‘life trap’, something that you developed growing up but that can be identified and changed.
+Schema therapy will not label you with a ‘disorder.’
+Instead, it will suggest that you are simply caught in a self-defeating way of perceiving yourself and others.
+This is referred to as a ‘schema’ or ‘life trap’: something that you developed growing up, but that can be identified and changed.

 You might, for example, discover you have an ‘abandonment schema’.
-This could manifest as feelings of paranoia if your partner talks to other people, or you sabotage good relationships because you would rather leave first than wait to be rejected.
-Or perhaps you have a ‘subjugation schema’, where you feel you have to give in to others wants and needs so you don’t upset them but are constantly left feeling trapped.
+This could manifest as feelings of paranoia when your partner talks to other people, or maybe you sabotage good relationships because you would rather leave first than wait to be rejected.
+Another example is the ‘subjugation schema’, where you feel you have to give in to others’ wants and needs so you don’t upset them, even if it leaves you feeling trapped.

 The benefits of Schema Therapy are: